-EU Blue Card holders are allowed to go back to their home countries or other non-EU states for a maximum of 12 consecutive months without losing the EU Blue Card ownership
+EU Blue Card holders can go back to their home countries or non-EU states for a maximum of 12 consecutive months without losing the EU Blue Card ownership.

-You do not meet the requirements for the “EU blue card” don’t panic.
+If you don’t meet the requirements for the “EU blue card,” don’t panic.
 In addition to the EU Blue card, there are other opportunities to work and live in Germany if these conditions apply to you:

 - You have a recognized university degree or a university degree comparable to a German university degree.